-As there are two types of lien available, a contractor may selectively assert a lien under the Civil Code (a civil lien) or under the KCC (a commercial lien).
+There are two types of liens available, and a contractor may selectively assert a lien under the Civil Code (a civil lien) or under the KCC (a commercial lien).

-For a civil lien, a contractor must be in possession (including indirect possession) of the subject property, and the claims for the contract price must be correlated to the property in possession (meaning that the subject property must be the property in relation to which the claim for the contract price has arisen).
-The subject property is not required to be owned by a debtor.
+For a civil lien, a contractor must be in possession (including indirect possession) of the subject property, and the claims for the contract price must be correlated to the property in possession (meaning that the property in possession must be the property in relation to which the claim for the contract price has arisen).
+The subject property is not required to be owned by the debtor.

-For a commercial lien, this correlation is not required, but the subject property must be owned by a debtor (ie, the project owner), and the contractor must be in possession of the subject property due to the relevant commercial transaction.
+For a commercial lien, this correlation is not required, but the subject property must be owned by the debtor (ie, the project owner), and the contractor must be in possession of the subject property as a result of the relevant commercial transaction.

 In addition, a contractor may demand that the owner establish a mortgage on the subject real property to secure the contract price.

-Similarly, a designer may assert a commercial lien or demand that the owner establish a mortgage on the subject real property, but the civil lien would not be available, as the designer’s claim for the contract price would not be correlated to the property in possession.
-To assert the commercial lien, however, the designer must be in possession of the subject property due to a commercial transaction.
+Similarly, a designer may assert a commercial lien or demand that the owner establish a mortgage on the subject real property, but the civil lien would not be available as the designer’s claim for the contract price would not be correlated to the property in possession.
+To assert a commercial lien, the designer must be in possession of the subject property as a result of a commercial transaction.

 The right to a lien and the right to a mortgage may both be waived by agreement of the parties.
-Since the parties may execute such lien waivers at any time by mutual agreement, a comprehensive lien waiver is often executed in advance, for convenience.
-In such cases, a monthly/periodic lien waiver is not required.
+Since the parties may execute lien waivers at any time by mutual agreement, a comprehensive lien waiver is often executed in advance for convenience.
+If a comprehensive lien waiver is executed, a monthly/periodic lien waiver is not required.

-Under the relevant Korean laws, a use permit must be obtained before a completed project may be inhabited or used for its intended purpose.
-Such use permit (or temporary use permit) may be obtained after the completion of construction from the permitting authority (non-compliance is punishable by a fine of up to KRW50 million).
+Under the relevant laws, a use permit must be obtained before a completed project may be inhabited or used for its intended purpose.
+A use permit (or temporary use permit) may be obtained from the competent authority after the completion of construction, and non-compliance is punishable by a fine of up to KRW50 million.

-Although the exemption from acquisition tax applicable to REITs, REFs and PFVs was rescinded on 31 December 2014, there are still other tax benefits.
 If an investment vehicle such as a REIT or a PFV distributes 90% or more of its distributable income as dividends, the disbursed dividend amount may be deducted from the income calculated for the relevant business year.
-An REF is a pass-through entity and thus, not a taxable entity.
-Such investment vehicle is also exempt from the tripling of the acquisition tax or the corporate registration tax in an overpopulated control area such as Seoul Metropolitan City.
+For PFVs, this tax benefit is applicable through the fiscal year ending on or before 31 December 2025.
+An REF is a pass-through entity and thus not a taxable entity and is also exempt from the tripling of the acquisition tax or the corporate registration tax in an overpopulated control area such as the Seoul Metropolitan City.

-If a corporate entity occupies business premises where it continuously conducts business, with its employees working there and its facilities installed at the location, the business owner registered in the tax ledger must pay the property tax portion within the resident tax in the amount of KRW250 per square metre of gross floor area of the business premises.
-If the owner of the building where the business premises are located is not the business owner, then the owner of such building may become liable for secondary tax liabilities.
+If a corporate entity occupies premises where it continuously conducts business, with its employees working there and its facilities installed at the location, the business owner registered in the tax ledger must pay the property tax portion of the resident tax, in the amount of KRW250 per square metre of gross floor area of the business premises.
+If the business owner is not the owner of the building where the business premises are located, then the owner of the building may become secondarily liable for unpaid tax.
 However, any business premises with an area under 330 square metres is tax exempt.

-In addition, the corporate entity must pay a per capita resident tax, at a rate of 0.5% of the aggregate monthly salaries paid to employees, to the local municipal government where the business premises are located.
-However, the per capita resident tax may be increased or decreased by up to 50%, in accordance with the rules set by the local municipal government.
+In addition, the corporate entity must pay a per capita resident tax at the rate of 0.5% of the aggregate monthly salaries paid to employees, to the municipal government of the location of the business premises.
+The per capita resident tax may be increased or decreased by up to 50% in accordance with the rules set by the municipal government.

-Regarding a foreign corporate entity’s income generated from Korean domestic sources, the person/entity providing the income, depending on the category of income, must withhold and pay income tax to the government, or the foreign corporate entity itself must report and pay the income tax.
-Rental income from real estate falls under income generated from domestic sources, and a foreign corporate entity itself must report and pay the income tax.
-The applicable tax rate is 11% to 27.5% of the income.
-A foreign corporate entity's income from the transfer of real estate falls under income from domestic sources, and the person/entity providing the income must withhold as income tax the lower amount of either 11% of the payment amount to the foreign corporate entity for the transfer, or 22% of the capital gain from the transfer, and report and pay the same to the government.
+Regarding a foreign corporate entity’s income generated from Korean domestic sources, depending on the category of income, either the person/entity providing the income must withhold and pay income tax to the government, or the foreign corporate entity itself must report and pay the income tax.
+Rental income from real estate constitutes income generated from domestic sources, and a foreign corporate entity itself must report and pay the income tax.
+The applicable tax rate is 9.9% to 26.4% of the income, depending on the amount of taxable income.
+On the other hand, a foreign corporate entity's income from the transfer of real estate constitutes income from domestic sources, and the person/entity providing the income must withhold as income tax the lower of either 11% of the amount paid to the foreign corporate entity for the transfer, or 22% of the capital gain from the transfer, and report and pay the same to the government.

 The foreign corporate entity receiving income from the transfer of real estate must also complete an income tax filing, but the amount withheld as income tax by the transferee is creditable.
-The applicable tax rate is the same as for real estate rental income (11% to 27.5%).
+The applicable tax rate is the same as it is for real estate rental income (9.9% to 26.4%).
 There are no special exemptions for real estate transfer taxes, and tax treaties joined by Korea generally prescribe that real estate rental income and real estate transfer income are taxable in Korea, the location of the income source.

-Compared to leasing real estate, a domestic corporate entity owning real estate may have depreciation of the building recognised as a pecuniary loss of such corporate entity, within the limits prescribed in the Corporate Tax Act.
-There appear to be no other tax benefits from owning real estate.
+A domestic corporate entity owning real estate (as opposed to leasing real estate) may recognise depreciation of the building as an economic loss of such corporate entity, within the limits prescribed in the Corporate Tax Act.
+There appear to be no other tax benefits that can be gained from owning real estate.